 Operations can order BIMS equipment from the HQ registration stockpile.
 The same reimbursement procedures as for other registration items will apply.
 Biometric hardware can also be ordered directly through HQSMS Budapest (i.e. placing a Requisition).
 Requisitions placed for small quantities of biometric hardware will entail a higher unit cost than ordering from the HQ stockpile.

 Customization of registration materials is possible upon request, when standard items are not suitable for the agreed registration methodology.
-Advice on specifications must be sought from the (Senior) Regional Registration Officer.
+Advice on specifications must be sought from the (Senior) Regional Registration and Identity Management Officer.
 Reasons for customization may include the need to use a language other than English or French on documents or cards, to differentiate between documents issued in different settings within an operation, or to distinguish new cards from old cards.
 Customization may also allow the capture of particular information which cannot be captured in the standard form.
 HQ can assist with the definition of customized specifications and identification of potential suppliers.
 Procurement of customized items will normally have to go through a tendering process, which will require additional lead time, before Procurement Service Budapest can place an order to a vendor.
 On average, offices should expect a minimum timeframe of 2-3 months for customized orders.

 Shipment and transport costs

 Goods are normally shipped by airfreight.
 Small quantities of up to 15 kg can be dispatched via diplomatic pouch.
 Dispatch by Express Courier services are very costly and should only be requested in exceptional circumstances.